brandid/donation-goal-thermometer/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Course Maker Modules adds a Custom Post Type called "Modules" for you to use as Course content on any Genesis HTML5 theme.
-Designed for the Course Maker theme by brandiD.
-Based on the "Genesis Portfolio Pro" plugin by StudioPress.

-== Description ==

-Donation Goal Thermometer - display a thermometer chart for donation goals with an easy to use shortcode.
+Display an animated horizontal or vertical meter of donation goals with an easy to configure shortcode.

 == Installation ==